 What Goes Well with Lemon Ricotta Spaghetti?

-A bunch of different things go oh-so-well with this one-pot ricotta spaghetti.
+A bunch of different things go oh-so-well with this zesty lemon ricotta pasta.
 There’s nothing wrong with serving it with a typical sidekick to pasta – the traditional garlic bread, but if you wish to keep it on a lighter side, why not serve it with:

 Recipe FAQs